Swati-bonami1/Imagepdg-Voicebot/README.md

 API Endpoints (Flask)

+mainimage.py= uses openai for all functions mainIVF.py= uses sentence transformer and embedding

 🔹 /upload → Uploads a PDF, processes it, and returns a new version with images replaced 🔹 /ask → Takes voice input, finds relevant answers, and speaks the response